rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Office 365 Migration with BitTitan/Office 365 Tenant End Point Preparation (Source or Destination).md

 Conditional AccessPolicy Setup:
 1. Select 'Create New Policy'
 ![[conditionalaccess1.png]]
-2. Name the policy something relevant: 'MFA Conditional Access'
+2. Name the policy something relevant: 'MFA Conditional Access'.
+Highlighted areas will need to be edited.
 ![[conditionalaccess2.png]]
 3. Under Users: Include Select 'all users' under Exclude select 'Users and groups' then add your migration account to the exclude list.
 ![[conditionalaccess3a.png]]![[conditionalaccess3b.png]]
 5. Grant: Select 'Grant Access' then select 'Require multifactor authentication.'
 ![[conditionalaccess4.png]]
 7. Save your policy.
-(Policy can take 15+ minutes to populate.)
+(Policy propagation can take 15+ minutes.)
 8. Verify MFA is disabled for the migration@clientdomain.com user account via the Office365 admin center and test migration account login to Office 365.